MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     ──┼──────────────────────┼
     1 │ JEFFERY A  POLICE    │
     2 │ NANCY A    POLICE    │
+    3 │ TONY A     POLICE    │
-    3 │ DANIEL A   FIRE      │
+    4 │ DANIEL A   FIRE      │
+    5 │ VICTOR A   FIRE      │
     =#

 This pattern also emerges when a filter condition uses a parameter